untoldgarden/meadow-manual/pages/features/touch-interaction.md

 ### Set up Touch Interaction

-1. Add the Touch Interaction Manager script to any game object in your prefab.
+1. Add the `Touch Interaction Manager` component to any game object in your prefab.
-   - Enable "Detect Touch"
+   - Enable "Detect Touch."
    - Set "Enable Raycast" to "OnSingleTouch" (we don't need to track raycasts from multiple fingers.)
    - Add two named layer masks: one for the selected object and one for the static objects.
 Assign the objects to the appropriate layers.